 Both hematomas and bruises can develop after breast augmentation.
 Bruises will usually fade on their own but a hematoma might require attention from your plastic surgeon.

-If a hematoma does develop, your surgeon will most likely place a drain to treat it.
-They will also recommend other options, such as heat or ice, to improve the hematoma.
+If a hematoma does develop, your surgeon will most likely return you to surgery to remove the hematoma and place a drain to treat it.

 What to Wear After Breast Augmentation

 Comfort is the name of the game after breast augmentation.
 You’ll want to wear clothing that is easy to put on and take off and that is comfortable enough to rest and relax in.